 Apocrine sweat glands: The mysterious odor producers

 Apocrine sweat glands are an intriguing contrast to their better-known counterparts, the eccrine sweat glands.
-Here are some salient features and functions of the apocrine sweat glands:
+Here are some notable features and functions of the apocrine sweat glands:

 What do they look like?
 Compared to the eccrine sweat glands, these guys are larger and they drain into hair follicles rather than directly on the skin surface.